 Strikeout Ladder Props

-One of the fastest growing MLB prop markets is the strikeout ladder.
+One of the fastest-growing MLB prop markets is the strikeout ladder.

 Instead of betting just the standard line, bettors can wager on higher strikeout totals at longer odds.